-Macedonia mining: EBRD entrance to Euromax gold project gave push to equity raise4.
-September 2017. / Mining
+Macedonia mining: EBRD entrance to Euromax gold project gave push to equity raise, Mining

 Multi-billion-dollar returns from a world class gold-copper resource are usually the preserve of mining’s majors, not a minnow.
 But they are exactly what investors in Euromax Resources (TSX: EOX) have to look forward to from the US$475 million Ilovica project in Macedonia, which is ready to move forward in what president and CEO Steve Sharpe describes as an ideal environment for building major new mining projects.

 “This is exactly the time to be building a copper-gold mine of this size because the amount of chits that are being offered to us now in terms of major capital items that would normally be the long lead stuff,” he says.
 “The offers are coming from mining companies, from suppliers that have cancelled orders, and this is all brand new equipment at a fraction of the retail price or list price.
 So I expect to see some fairly chunky capex and operational savings.”